jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

         tfow
         toggleoutputid

+### `togglefreecamera` | `tfc`

+Toggle Free Camera Mode

+This can allows you to freely move your camera's around.
+Free zoom are coming soon.

+>Notice: The camera pan will be disabled while free camera mode is activated (you can no longer move your camera by pushing your cursor to the side.)

+    Parameters:
+        none

+    Example:
+        tfc
+        togglefreecamera

+### `do a barrel roll`

+DO A BARREL ROLL

+    ~~ Barrel Roll, Barrel Roll ~~
+    ~~ Do The Barrel Barrel Roll ~~
+    ~~ Do The Barrel Barrel Roll ~~
+    ~~ Do The Barrel Roll ~~

+>Notice: IT WILL SWOOOOOOOOOOP.

+    Parameters:
+        none

+    Example:
+        do a barrel roll
+        dO a BaRrEl rOlL

 ## System Commands

 These commands are used by Blizzard internaly, after force to turn in the debug mode, we can use it as well.